 Q: How energy efficient is central air vs. window units?
 I bought a house that can be easily converted to central air, but have been living with window units for the last two summers.
 Would I save energy by making the switch?
 I don’t cool the whole house at the same time — in fact, when it’s really hot out (like last week) I move my home office downstairs and stay in the dining room, which is the only downstairs room with a/c.

 A: Turns out the answer isn’t as simple as one might think.
 There are a number of factors that affect whether or not you should use window units versus central air.
-According to experts what really matters is the climate where you live (hot and humid Houston versus dry Denver), how your home is insulated, and what your personal preferences are.
-Let’s start with climate.
+According to experts there are three elements that really matter:

-If you’re looking to cool your home and lower the humidity, a central air system is your best bet, hands down, as far as efficiency goes.
+If you’re looking to cool your home and lower the humidity, you could try a dehumidifier to start but a central air system is your best bet, hands down, as far as efficiency goes.
 “Well-designed central systems win out in terms of being able to filter the air for allergens and pollutants, and for controlling humidity,” says Mike Rogers, a senior vice president with Green Homes America, a company that provides residential home performance contracting solutions that increase in-home comfort, health and safety, and significantly reduce energy usage and utility bills.

-Keep in mind that while window units are cheaper in the short run, if you’re looking to purchase more than a few of them, you’re probably better off going with a central air system.
+Keep in mind that window units are cheaper in the short run.
+However, if you’re looking to purchase more than a few of them, you’re probably better off getting a central air system.
 Says Rogers, a central air unit will use less energy overall and cool more efficiently than a series of window units running in tandem.
-On the other hand, he says, “if you’re just trying to cool one or two rooms—not the whole house—a window unit or two can use less energy than a central system, and a couple of window units are much cheaper than a central unit.
+On the other hand, he says, “if you’re just trying to cool one or two rooms—not the whole house—a window unit or two can use less energy than a central system.
+A couple of window units are much cheaper than a central unit.
 And, if you have a very energy-efficient house, or small house, they may be all you need.”